Adam’s practice extends primarily across public law, human rights, and regulatory and environmental law.

 - Defending a statutory undertaker against claims arising out of sewage flooding.

-- Researching the hierarchy of environmental and planning law responsibilities for the clean-up of contaminated land.
+- Assisting with advice on the hierarchy of environmental and planning law responsibilities for the clean-up of contaminated land.

-- Identifying potential causes of action where waste has been deposited on land, including nuisance, negligence, trespass and s.34 EPA 1990.
+- Identifying potential causes of action where waste has been deposited on land, including nuisance, negligence, trespass and s.34 Environmental Protection Act 1990.